 What You Will Learn

-- How to navigate the health care system to provide guidance for patients with chronic diseases and complex health care needs
+- Demonstrate how to navigate the health care system for patients with chronic diseases and complex health care needs

-- Understanding the various roles of health care providers as members of the interprofessional team, and how a patient navigator can complement those roles and lead case conferencing
+- Describe the various roles of health care providers as members of the interprofessional team, and how a patient navigator can complement these roles and participate in case conferencing

-- Process for managing chronic diseases as the trajectory of disease evolves
+- Implement a process for managing chronic diseases as the trajectory of disease evolves

-- How to improve health literacy for patients
+- Relate health literacy for patients and protocols for medical visits

 - Current patient navigators or case managers seeking a deeper understanding of their role and responsibilities